jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware-airgapped/install-odf.md

 1. Edit `infra-machineset.json`.

     - Add labels to the nodes:
-        - `cluster.ocs.openshift.io/openshift-storage=""`
+        - `cluster.ocs.openshift.io/openshift-storage: ""`
-        - `node-role.kubernetes.io/infra=""`
+        - `node-role.kubernetes.io/infra: ""`
-    - Add taint `node.ocs.openshift.io/storage="true"` to the nodes.
+    - Add taint `node.ocs.openshift.io/storage: "true"` to the nodes.
     - Change all values with postfix `-worker-0` to `-infra-0`.
     - Change the value of `machine.openshift.io/cluster-api-machine-role` and `machine.openshift.io/cluster-api-machine-type` to `infra`.
     - Change `memoryMiB` to `65536`.